alexellis/registry-creds/README.md

 ## Usage

+### Create a seed secret and `ClusterPullSecret`

 To use this operator create a `ClusterPullSecret` CustomResource and apply it to your cluster.

-Create a secret so that it can be referenced by the ClusterPullSecret.
+Create a "seed" secret so that it can be referenced by the ClusterPullSecret.
 You can customise the name, and namespace as per your own preference.

 ```bash
 export USERNAME=username